panajachel guatemala lake atitlanPin

 Ya, it’s pretty constant.

-Horns blaring, dogs, speakers, party boats, the man in the market with his hand held speaker yelling about Jesus Christ, if you can handle constant random noise, you’ll be fine here.
+Horns blaring, dogs, speakers, party boats, the man in the market with his handheld speaker yelling about Jesus Christ, if you can handle constant random noise, you’ll be fine here.
+Bring earplugs.

 Many go for a short visit and never leave.
 It’s that beautiful.

 One more thing to mention is that renting an apartment or house is super affordable.
 Another reason why people don’t leave.
-Food is fresh and cheap, transportation is reliable and cheap and apartments are nice and cheap.
+Food, transportation, and accommodations are all very affordable.

 Ya.
 So my final warning about Panajachel Guatemala, you just may never leave.
 But if you do, you’ll be back.
 Everyone always comes back.